Defective Smoke Detectors

 Why Smoke Detectors are Vital

 Smoke alarms are vital in houses because fires can break out for so many different reasons.
-The cause could be spontaneous combustion of old building materials left behind by a contractor.
-It could be a clogged chimney, a candle or a short in electrical wiring somewhere in the house.
-And of course it could be a kitchen fire, the result of a burner inadvertently left on.
+The cause could be the spontaneous combustion of old building materials left behind by a contractor.
+It could be a clogged chimney, a candle, or a short in electrical wiring somewhere in the house.
+And of course, it could be a kitchen fire, the result of a burner inadvertently left on.

 Smoke detectors are supposed to warn of fires caused by these things.
 This is especially important because, according to the Consumer Product Safety Commission, most fatal fires happen at night, when people are asleep.

 We are all at our most vulnerable when sleeping.
 That’s why it’s terrible when a defective smoke alarm not only fails to provide protection but also lulls us into a false sense of security.